+MSNBC has an interesting story on the differences in how social networks are used in Japan as compared to the US.
 Welcome to Japan’s online social scene, where you’re unlikely to meet anyone you don’t know already.
-The early promises of a new, open social frontier, akin to the identity-centric world of Facebook and MySpace in the U.S., have been replaced by a realm where people stay safely within their circles of friends and few reveal themselves to strangers.
+The early promises of a new, open social frontier, akin to the identity-centric world of Facebook and MySpaceContinue reading “Japan’s online social scene isn’t so social”

 I have always been very excited about this but have been putting it off.
 However, the IEEE doesn’t want to let us on-the-edge engineers rest in peace – they went ahead and dedicated an entire issue of Spectrum magazine on embedding RFIDs inside human bodies.
 Reading about the experiences of the few people who haveContinue reading “What’s that under my skin – an RFID?”